 2. How do we as an educational system say that we desire more diversity but continue to read Dr. Seuss books whose characters are 98% white but only 2% black?
 Even more troubling is that of the 2% they are all males.
 According to Sam Gillette an Editorial Assistant at People Magazine she states “Notably, every character of color is male.
 Males of color are only presented in subservient, exotified, or dehumanized roles,” the authors write as part of their findings.
 “This also remains true in their relation to White characters.
 Most startling is the complete invisibility and absence of women and girls of color across Seuss’ entire children’s book collection.”

 3. If Dr. Seuss illustrations consisted of views that are clearly offensive how is that okay?

 4. Why is it that the educational system has high expectations for children to do their homework in order to be better learners?
 However, upon hearing the news that Dr. Seuss was racist they do not do their homework so that they themselves can become better learners?

 5. Why continue to support an author who was not only racist but bold enough to think about as well as spend, countless hours drawing racist illustrations?

-6. How can teachers comfortably without conviction read to a classroom of children one of Dr. Seuss books as they look their brown students in their eyes, knowing he viewed black children as monkeys and as being inferior to whites?
+6. How can teachers comfortably without conviction read to a classroom of children one of Dr. Seuss books as they look they’re Black and Brown students in their eyes, knowing he viewed them as monkeys and as being inferior to whites?
 How can teachers read one of his books in an atmosphere knowing that people of color, as well as Japanese colleagues, can possibly be offended?

 7. How can teachers read one of his books to children knowing that the creator of the book passed on a legacy of racism through his books without having to ever apologize for the harm that he inflicted intentionally or unintentionally?